pierre-rouleau/pel/README.rst

   - `PEL convenience features`_ with PEL commands that extend several aspects of Emacs.

+- `Several Documentation Pages on various Emacs Topics`_, including:

+  - `How to build Emacs from source`_
+  - `How to recompile all Emacs Lisp files after upgrading Emacs`_
+  - `How to use Emacs stand-alone processes, daemon and clients`_
+  - `Install the Emacs launcher shortcut scripts`_

   ..
      .. warning:: GitHub presently fails to render several reStructuredText files to HTML.
 They are currently working to resolve `this issue`_.